 “Doreen Lynette Garner: REVOLTED,” 2022.
 Exhibition view: New Museum, New York.
 Photo: Dario Lasagni.

 Join the New Museum for an activation of work on view in “Doreen Lynette Garner: REVOLTED.”
-Artist Doreen Lynette Garner (also referred to as KING COBRA) invites visitors who identify as Black femmes, those who currently or formerly identify as Black women, and those who were identified as Black women at birth to engage with Here hangs the skins of a surgical sadist!
+Artist Doreen Lynette Garner (also known as KING COBRA) invites visitors who identify as Black femmes, those who currently or formerly identify as Black women, and those who were identified as Black women at birth to engage with Here hangs the skins of a surgical sadist!
 (2022), which confronts the violent history and legacy of J. Marion Sims.

 For the past several years, Garner’s work has addressed the inhumane practices of J. Marion Sims, an early nineteenth-century physician once regarded as the “father of modern gynecology.”
 Many of Sims’s so-called medical advancements were achieved by conducting recurrent surgical operations without anesthesia on at least ten non-consenting, enslaved Black women, including Betsey Harris, Lucy Zimmerman, and Anarcha Wescott.